-What’s more, you can (and often should) amplify your message with paid advertising on social media.
+What’s more, on social media you can amplify your message with paid advertising.
 To do that, you can take advantage of targeting based on many factors, such as location, age, or interest.

 Social media offers many possibilities, making it a great fit for different kinds of goals, including:

 - Generating revenue.

 - Encouraging user-generated content.